Ground state on the dumbbell graph: Numerical approximations of the ground state

 Figure \ref{statcomp} plots standing waves for $\Lambda = -10$ localized in the central link and in one of the two rings and compares them to the appropriately rescaled solitary wave (\ref{NLS-soliton}).
 The agreement illustrate the representations (\ref{ground-2}) and (\ref{ground-3}) in Theorem \ref{theorem-limit}.

 Figure \ref{stat8} shows the evolution of the charge $Q_0$ with respect to $\Lambda$ for the constant solution and the two positive waves continuing from the constant state for $L = 2 \pi$ (left) and $L = \pi/2$ (right).
 We compute these branches by using both Petviashvili's method for sufficiently large $|\Lambda|$, then continuing with Newton's method towards the constant branch.
-The bifurcation of positive waves from the constant state is the pitchfork bifurcation as shown in Lemma \ref{lemma-3} and claimed in Remark \ref{remark-4}.
+The bifurcation of the positive asymmetric wave from the constant state is the pitchfork bifurcation as shown in Lemma \ref{lemma-3}.

 In Figures \ref{stat9} and \ref{stat10}, we numerically continue to large values of $|\Lambda|$ and explore two properties discussed in Lemmas \ref{lemma-limit} and \ref{lemma-eigenvalue} for $L = 2 \pi$ and $L = \pi/2$ respectively.
 The left panels show the bifurcation diagram zoomed for an interval of large $|\Lambda|$.
 The two positive waves are computed via Newton iteration from peaked states at $\Lambda = 10.0$ concentrated in either the loop or the center link.
-In agreement with Lemma \ref{lemma-limit}, we can see that the positive symmetric wave becomes the ground state of the constrained minimization problem (\ref{minimizer}) for a large negative $\Lambda$, because it has the smaller value of $Q_0$ for a fixed $\Lambda$.
+In agreement with Lemma \ref{lemma-limit}, we can see that the positive symmetric wave has the smaller value of $Q_0$ for a fixed $\Lambda$.
 We also observe that the values of $Q_0$ are much closer for large $L$ than for small $L$.
 Although only a short interval of $\Lambda$ values is shown, the same trend continues all way to $\Lambda = -10$.

 The right panels of Figures \ref{stat9} and \ref{stat10} show the evolution of the second eigenvalue of the linearized operator $L_+$ for both the positive waves.
 In agreement with Lemma \ref{lemma-eigenvalue}, the positivity of the second eigenvalue of $L_+$ for the positive symmetric wave represented by \eqref{ground-3} is observed to be quite robust for both $L = 2 \pi$ and $L = \pi/2$.
-However, we also observe that the second eigenvalue of $L_+$ for the positive asymmetric wave represented by \eqref{ground-2} is also positive, which implies that the positive asymmetric wave is also a local constrained minimizer of energy at a fixed charge.
+However, we also observe that the second eigenvalue of $L_+$ for the positive asymmetric wave represented by \eqref{ground-2} is also positive, which verifies that the positive asymmetric and symmetric waves are both local constrained minimizers of the energy at a fixed charge.